 We have also prepared an updated screening format for social safeguard study of subprojects as circulated vide our no. MDSP-M&E/16 dated 07 09.2017.
-We will recommend use of the updated screening format for use in the social studies of the remaining subprojects.
+We hope, the updated screening format have been used in the social studies of the remaining subprojects.